petebachant/petebachant.github.io/_posts/2024-11-11-office-repro.markdown

 controversies around citation coercion, working reproducibly will keep you more organized and focused, and will allow you to produce higher quality work more quickly.
-I hypothesize that if reviewers can reproduce your work, your paper will get through the review process more quickly.
+I would also be willing to bet that if reviewers can reproduce your work, your paper will get through the review process more quickly.

 ![Data availability standards.](/images/repro-office/elsevier-research-data-guidelines.png)